-- A) Responsibility.
-The owner of a vessel is responsible for the conduct of those using it or visiting or occupying it, and of the master or other person in charge of it, and they are jointly and severally liable for any penalty established by law. - B) Disturbing the peace.
-Disturbance of the peace by those aboard any vessel in the Harbor is prohibited, and may be the basis for revocation of the vessel's berthing permit.
+A) Responsibility.
+The owner of a vessel is responsible for the conduct of those using it or visiting or occupying it, and of the master or other person in charge of it, and they are jointly and severally liable for any penalty established by law.

-C) Drunk and disorderly conduct.
+- B) Disturbing the peace.
+Disturbance of the peace by those aboard any vessel in the Harbor is prohibited, and may be the basis for revocation of the vessel's berthing permit, in addition to any applicable criminal penalties. - C) Drunk and disorderly conduct.
 Persons engaged in drunk and disorderly conduct that endangers themselves or others will be notified to vacate the premises and law enforcement will be contacted.
-Repeat offenders may be banned from the District.
+Repeat offenders may be banned from the Harbor.